severo/observable-to-standalone/default_observable_export/README.md

   - [pulsar.csv](https://gist.githubusercontent.com/borgar/31c1e476b8e92a11d7e9/raw/0fae97dab6830ecee185a63c1cee0008f6778ff6/pulsar.csv)
 - does not work locally (offline) since it depends on requests to cdn.jsdeliver.net and to the data file
-- requires to setup hosting before the webpage to be published online